 Reliability capacity up and down awards would be priced in RUC at locational marginal prices that have marginal congestion contributions from binding constraints.
-All resources (including RA resources) would have the ability to offer non-zero prices in RUC.
-Therefore, it would be appropriate to perform local market power mitigation for reliability capacity bids in RUC.16 This would be achieved by adding a new market power mitigation pass after IFM and before RUC.
+All resources (including RA resources) would have the ability to offer non-zero prices for reliability capacity up and down in RUC.
+Therefore, it would be appropriate to perform local market power mitigation for reliability capacity up bids in RUC.20 This would be achieved by adding a new market power mitigation pass after IFM and before RUC.